abstrask/flux-helm-diff/README.md

 # - monitoring.coreos.com/v1
 ```

-You can verify that the APIs are read correctly from the log output of the
+You can verify that the APIs are read correctly from the log output of the "Helm diff" step of the action:

 ```
 Processing file "infrastructure/base/argo-workflows/helm.yaml"